Get a quote on Inland Marine Insurance

 - Fixed property that can be used for transportation or communication.
 This property includes bridges, piers, pipelines, transmission lines, and radio towers.

-Inland Marine Insurance is offered on either an all-risk basis or a named perils basis.
-All-risk policies cover any cause of loss other than those that are specifically excluded by the policy.
+Inland Marine Insurance is offered on either an all risks basis or a named perils basis.
+All risks policies cover any cause of loss other than those that are specifically excluded by the policy.
 Named perils policies only cover those risks specifically named in the policy.

 Shipping and Transit

 For a manufacturer, wholesaler, or retailer, Inland Marine Insurance can provide financial protection for your goods while they are in transit to a customer or between your distribution center and your retail outlet.
 Inland Marine Insurance is appropriate for covering any type of high-value merchandise that is being shipped.